mkalam-alami/jsx-pistols/README.md

 }
 ```

-In production, you can either copy the files as-is, or compile them to JavaScript.
+In production you can either copy the files as-is, or compile them to JavaScript for performance.

 ### Rendering

-**Manually**
+**Using the API**

 ```typescript
 import JsxPistols from 'jsx-pistols';